Leandro Higo: Post Grand Prix

 Higo was scheduled to face James Gallagher on March 10, 2023 at Bellator 292.
 However, in Mid February, Gallagher pulled out of the bout for unknown reasons.

 Higo was scheduled to face Nikita Mikhailov on June 16, 2023 at Bellator 297.
 However, the bout was scrapped when Mikhailov came down with a sickness.
 The bout was rescheduled for August 11, 2023 at Bellator 298.
 Higo won the fight via a guillotine choke submission in the second round.

 On short notice, Higo faced James Gallagher on March 22, 2024 at Bellator Champions Series 1.
 Higo came out victorious via unanimous decision after a strong third round.

 Higo was scheduled to challenge Patchy Mix for the Bellator Bantamweight Championship on November 16, 2024, at Bellator Champions Series 6.

 However, this event was later announced to be cancelled due to unspecified reasons.

 Professional Fighters League

 On February 21, 2025, the promotion officially revealed that Higo joined the 2025 PFL Bantamweight Tournament.

 In the quarterfinal, Higo was scheduled to face Magomed Magomedov on April 11, 2025, at PFL 2.
 However, Magomedov withdrew from the tournament due to injury and was replaced by Josh Rettinghouse.
 In turn, Rettinghouse was not medically cleared and was replaced by Marcirley Alves.
 He lost the fight via split decision.

+The bout with Magomedov was rescheduled and took place on May 2, 2026, at PFL Sioux Falls.
+At the weigh-ins, Magomedov weighed in at 136.8 pounds, 0.8 pounds over the bantamweight non-title fight limit and he was fined a percentage of his purse, which went to Higo.
+He lost the fight via split decision.